 Driving while intoxicated (DWI) convictions have the potential to seriously disrupt your everyday life, if not your very livelihood.
 Not only could you lose your license for several months or years but you may also receive jail sentences and heavy fines.
 How you respond to your charges could make a big difference on your future.
 An experienced DWI attorney can help.

 I am Carl J. Civella.
-For over 27 years, I have provided thorough legal guidance and representation to clients charged with DWIs.
+For more than a quarter of a century I have provided thorough legal guidance and representation to clients charged with DWIs.
 I have extensive experience protecting client rights, and I offer personalized attention to individuals seeking my aid.
 I represent clients throughout St. Louis County and surrounding Missouri and Illinois communities.

 Understanding The Best Course Of Action When Pulled Over For A DWI